-Metropolitan Coal is also continuing to investigate use of CWR in the production of chailings, a bio-char like product used to increase nutrient and moisture holding capacity in soils with a field trial of the material expected to commence in the next reporting period pending EPA approval.
+Metropolitan Coal is also continuing to investigate use of CWR in the production of chailings, a bio-char like product used to increase nutrient and moisture holding capacity in soils.
+The NSW EPA recently provided a draft Exemption and Order for the use of chailings in a field trial, to assess its effectiveness in improving soils.